Skip to content

 Day 18 – Kochi (B)

-Free Day for last n=minute shopping and local visits in the Kerala community.
+Free Morning for last minute shopping and local visits in the Kerala community.